 What Are Predictive Scheduling Laws?

 Predictive scheduling laws aim to provide employees with a degree of certainty around their work schedules.
 They typically do this by giving employees the right to ask for flexibility with their hours and to refuse shift-change requests.
-They also place a range of obligations on employers.
+They also place a range of obligations on employers, like other existing labor laws on changing employee schedules

 These include requiring employers to give employees advance notice of their schedule estimates.
 They can also restrict an employer’s ability to change schedules.
 Under many of these laws, employers must also pay employees a penalty for working shifts as a result of late employer-led changes.
 For example, in Oregon, employers must pay a worker an extra hour of wages if they reschedule a shift.